mikro-orm/mikro-orm/docs/docs/defining-entities.md

 ## Lazy scalar properties

-You can mark any property as `lazy: true` to omit it from the select clause.
+We can mark any property as `lazy: true` to omit it from the select clause.
-This can be handy for properties that are too large and you want to have them available only some times, like a full text of an article.
+This can be handy for properties that are too large, and you want to have them available only sometimes, like a full text of an article.

 <Tabs
 groupId="entity-def"